 Despite these advantages, video data sharing and reuse is not the norm in developmental science and few tools exist that incentivize researchers in this field to easily publish their video data.
 Instead, most researchers collect videos for a single study and, after the study is complete, allow the data to molder away on a hard drive or set of tapes in a cabinet.
 Additionally, the collection of these video data is an expensive and time consuming process, not ensuring that they persist for longer than the expiration date of the media they are stored on [is bad].
-Given the potential of video for reuse in research and the importance of providing a long term home for these assets, the Databrary video research library (databrary.org) opened for general use in October 2014 to enable sharing, reuse, and preservation of raw research video data among researchers studying child development.
+Given the potential of video for research reuse and the importance of providing a long term home for these assets, the Databrary video research library (databrary.org) opened for general use in October 2014 to enable sharing, reuse, and preservation of raw research video data among child development researchers.
 Databrary is a web-accessible repository, with access permissions set differentially to authorized researchers and the public, depending on the dataset.
-The project is housed at New York University’s Institute of Human Development and Social Change and is closely aligned with both the university’s Libraries Information Technology Services.
+The project is housed at New York University’s Institute of Human Development and Social Change and is closely aligned with both the university’s Libraries and Information Technology Services.
 Databrary provides user-centered software for researchers to curate their video, metadata, and related documents in order to manage, store, and share these assets.

 Post Hoc Curation or Active Curation

 Post-hoc curation (i.e., after all of the data have been collected) is the most common way that researchers contribute data to domain repositories, and we initially assumed that this would be the primary means of acquiring data in Databrary.
 However, post-hoc curation is hugely time-consuming and cumbersome to the data contributor (Giarlo, 2013).
-To prepare the data for deposit, researchers must revisit data that they have already collected, analyzed, and stored away and now annotate and describe them for the philanthropic purpose of sharing.
+To prepare the data for deposit, researchers must revisit data that they have already collected, analyzed, and stored away and now annotate and describe them for the purpose of sharing.
 We quickly learned that the required commitment of time and personnel exceeded what most researchers were willing to do.
-Moreover, researchers lacked the expertise to prepare the data, so information professionals were needed to process the collection and prepare it for sharing (Heidorn, 2011; Federer, 2013).
-To avoid these barriers to sharing, Databrary aimed to design tools that enable researchers to actively curate their own data during each phase of the research lifecycle, while continuing to support post-hoc curation when appropriate.
+Moreover, researchers lacked the expertise to prepare and ingest the data, so information professionals were needed to process the collection and prepare it for sharing (Heidorn, 2011; Federer, 2013).
+To preempt these barriers to sharing, Databrary designed tools that enable researchers to actively curate their own data during each phase of the research lifecycle, while continuing to support post-hoc curation when appropriate.
 Active curation in Databrary allows researchers to organize and manage their own data as they collect it, with tools and language they are already familiar with.

 BUILDING A SYSTEM OF ACTIVE CURATION TO SUIT RESEARCHERS’ NEEDS